Alexander Mourant – Free Range Solo Exhibitions 2018 at the Truman Brewery

 Of course!
 I am delighted to have received further funding for the exhibition from Arts Council England and ArtHouse Jersey.
 This has enabled me to produce a dynamic and visually stimulating show.
 Through using different scales, the show will have a natural rhythm, something which I feel will help my audience become calm and really engage with the photographs.

-The work presented are all in small editions, printed on archival Giclée paper and framed in a pure white box frame.
+The work presented is all in small editions, printed on archival Giclée paper and framed in a pure white box frame.
 Ideal for young and established collectors.

 The Old Truman Brewery, Unit 11, Dray Walk, London, | Tel: 0207 113 7592